shearer12345/graphics/whatIsComputerGraphics.md

 #3D Graphics?

-- Images are just a two­dimensional array of pixels
+- Images are just a two-dimensional array of pixels
   - So, how does 3D work?
 - 3D graphics is some system of producing colors for pixels that convince you that the scene you are looking at is a 3D world rather than a 2D image
 - The process of converting a 3D world into a 2D image of that world is called rendering